C ABI Contract

 Build a JSON request, hand its NUL-terminated bytes to one of the entry points, and read back a freshly allocated JSON string.
 Every response is an envelope: branch on the boolean ok.
 On success the payload fields sit next to "ok": true; on failure you get {"ok": false, "error": "<message>"}.
 A panic in the core is caught and reported as an error envelope—it never unwinds across the boundary.
 Every returned pointer is owned by the caller and must be released exactly once with eunoia_free.

-All five are extern "C".
+All eight are extern "C".
 Strings are NUL-terminated UTF-8.

 SymbolC signatureReturns